-The best way to deal with Hunter Warfield is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Hunter Warfield for millions of clients nationwide.
+The most effective way to deal with Hunter Warfield debt is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Hunter Warfield on behalf of their clients.

 Will Hunter Warfield sue me or garnish my wages?

-It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
+It’s possible that a debt collection company will sue you or garnish your wages, but if you work with a law firm like Lexington Law, you have nothing to worry about.
+They can help you dispute the inaccurate collection account with the three major credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Hunter Warfield again.

-It is also illegal for Hunter Warfield to make any claims they cannot or will not follow through on – this includes threatening to sue you or to foreclose on your home.
+It is also illegal for Hunter Warfield to make any claims they cannot or will not follow through on.
+This includes threatening to sue you or foreclose on your home.